d3x0r/sack.vfs/README_WSS.md

   | disableSSL() | closes the SSL layer on the socket and resumes native TCP connection; is only valid during "lowerror" event type (6).
 Uses the socket that triggered the event as the one to disable.
 (The Websocket Server Client is not yet created). |

-Server Client Methods
+Connected Instance Methods
-  this is a slightly different object than a client, although accepts the same events except for on( "open" ) and onOpen() method.
+  This is a slightly different object than a client, although accepts the same events except for on( "open" ) and onOpen() method.

   | Method |  Description |
   |----|----|